Skip to main content

 Configure GitHub Secrets

-Add the following secrets to your GitHub repository settings (Settings → Secrets and variables → Actions):
+Add the following secrets to your repository (Settings → Secrets and variables → Actions):

 • DOCKERHUB_USERNAME: Your Docker Hub username